wuzhengy/TAU/Communication over DHT.md

   * sender X need to sign this value

 Target of Mutable Data: libTAU mutable data aims to exchange data than storage, expecting lots of records overlaping like in the routing table
-* 160 bits long
+* 256 bits long
-* First 80 bits: First half of the receiver Node ID
+* First 128 bits: First half of the **Friend**  public key
   * If the receiver has public IP and online, the data will be put into receiver memory directly.
 This design is to create incentive for data relay provider to get a public IP/port and keep alive.
 This is also why we **do not** hash (salt + pubkey).
   * The more data provided, the provider's Node ID has more places in other peers routing table
-* Second 80 bits: First half of the sender Node ID
+* Second 128 bits: First half of own public key
   * when first half equal to second half, this is a self data channel and possible to receive any sender's ping message and update the appendix value.
 This could be used to add anonymous friends.
   * only sender Node ID has first 80 bits matching Target second half can sign value field.